BA in Buddhist Studies with Himalayan Language: Career Path

 • Fieldwork/Field Study: Students may have the opportunity to study Buddhist culture and practices in the Himalayan region through fieldwork or field study.

-• Research Methods and Capstone Project: In their final year, students conduct research on a chosen topic related to Buddhism and Himalayan language and culture and present their findings in a capstone project.
+• Research Methods and Capstone Project: In their final year, students research a topic related to Buddhism and the Himalayan language and culture and present their findings in a capstone project.

 Note: The specific course outline may vary depending on the institution or program, and some institutions might not offer all these subjects.